mvolkmann/blog/src/bun.md

   - password hashing (uses Bcrypt and Argon)
   - many more APIs!

-Performance

-- 4 times faster than Node.js for a hello world program
-- time to build and run TS code is 4 times faster than esbuild, 15 times faster than TSX, and 43 times faster than TSC + Node
-- “bun run” can be used in place of “npm run” and is 5 times faster
-- “bun install” is 29 times faster than npm and 17 times faster than pnpm; uses package.json files just like npm; uses a binary bun.lockb file instead of package-lock. json; can be used as a replacement for npm even when not using the bun runtime
-- “bunx” is the equivalent of “npx”

 Concerns

-- Was it a good idea to build with Zig, a new, not yet popular language?
-- We’re the Node APIs implemented to have identical characteristics with no bugs?
+- Were the Node APIs implemented to have identical characteristics with no bugs?

 More